One of the most common questions I hear from students is how many hours to practise a day.

 - The quality of your practising session

 - How much do you enjoy the repertoire

-Regarding factor b, it depends on how energetic you are.
+Regarding factor b, it depends on how energised you are.
 Try when practising to be as “refreshed” as possible and not tired.
-The more tired you feel the more likely you are to just play through pieces without registering what you are doing so you could be developing bad habits in technique.
+The more tired you feel, the more likely you are to just play through pieces without registering what you are doing, so you could be developing bad habits in technique.
 You need to be as concentrated as possible.
-It’s better to practise half an hour concentrated than five hours as if hitting the keys of a typewriter.
+It’s better to practise for half an hour concentrated than five hours as if hitting the keys of a typewriter.
 I have noticed that when I am concentrated I cannot practise for many hours since I become tired more quickly.
-Whereas when I just play through a piece frivolously, thinking about remembering to go to the bank, for instance, or what to have for dinner later that night, I could practise for a longer period of time.
+Whereas, when I just play through a piece frivolously, thinking about remembering to go to the bank, for instance, or what to have for dinner later that night, I could practise for a longer period of time.
 Now, guess which one is the most successful practising session.

 Last factor e is also related to the first and the third factor.
 We tend to practise longer the pieces we like the most.
 It’s very common that if a student enjoys a certain repertoire more he miraculously finds more free time to practise, whereas when he hates his pieces, unfortunately he resorts in practising much less.
 It’s only natural I think, albeit wrong; sometimes we need to show “strength of character” and practise with equal force the pieces we like and those we don’t enjoy as much.

 To finish, I would like to share a last tale about my piano teacher, the great British pedagogue and pianist Michael Young.
 (I’m paraphrasing).